 sequence of decreasing \(\ell_2\)-penalty levels.
 If

-NULL(the default), a vector is generated withnlambdaentries, starting from a guessed levellambda_maxwhere only the intercept is included, then shrunken tominratio*lambda_max.- struct
+NULL(the default), a vector is generated withnlambdaentries, starting from a guessed levellambda_maxwhere only the intercept is included, then shrunken tominratio*lambda_max.- weights

 matrix structuring the coefficients, possibly sparsely encoded.
 Must be at least positive semidefinite (this is checked internally).
 If